Jobaio/sovren/README.md

 # Sovren

-A simple ruby gem that parses a resume using the sovren resume parser and returns the resume back as a ruby object.
+A simple ruby gem that parses the XML return from the sovren resume parser into a ruby object.

 ## Installation